DISEASE/DISORDER:

 Family education is important to decrease noxious stimulation and help with maintaining good positioning to prevent joint contractures and decubitus ulcers.

-Most evidence suggest that PSH is associated with worse short and long-term outcomes after TBI1,8,12,17, including longer hospital stay or higher rate of tracheostomy11.
-The outcomes measured by GOS (Glasgow outcome scale) at 6 and 12 months after brain injury reported poor as well8,27.
+Most evidence suggest that PSH is associated with worse short and long-term outcomes after TBI,1,12,18,24 including longer hospital stay or higher rate of tracheostomy.17 The outcomes measured by Glasgow Outcome Scale (GOS) at 6 and 12 months after brain injury reported poor as well.12,38

 Translation into practice